flightlessnightbird/whiskyandwings/README.md

 # whiskyandwings
-A fictional club landing page
+A fictional club landing page for a Whisky and Wings tasting club using responsive flex-box design.